steamship-core/langchain-production-starter/README.md

 # Multi-Modal LangChain agents in Production

-This project contains the necessary scaffolding to deploy LangChain conversation agents with memory and connect them to Telegram.
+This started projects contains the necessary scaffolding to deploy LangChain Agents with memory and connect them to Telegram.

+## 🚀 Features

+- 🧠 Support for OpenAI GPT-4 and Google PaLM
+- 🔗 Embeddable chat window
+- 🔌 Connect your chatbot to Telegram

 ## Usage 🛠️